Creating an Access Control Policy

 • Allow Traffic: This allows traffic to flow from a user added source to a destination IP address and port.

-• Block Traffic: This deny traffic to flow from a user added source to a destination IP address and port.
+• Block Traffic: This denies traffic from flowing a user added source to a destination IP address and port.

 • Description: Enter a description for the rule.